 Compared to calorie restriction, IF is not restricted in calories - it simply limits your eating windows to just a few hours a day.
 In effect, you usually fast for 14-20 hours or even up to 36 hours.

 The idea is that you should be eating ad libitum (as much as you want) during your "feeding" window, but you should not eat or drink anything with caloric value during your fasting window (black coffee or tea sweetened with stevia or Erythritol are allowed).
-You should be aiming at reaching your daily macronutrient targets and without restricting yourself - simply eat to satiety.
+You should be aiming to reach your daily macronutrient targets without restricting yourself - simply eat to satiety.

 If eating ad libitum means that you may not meet your macronutrient targets, that's just fine.
 Your appetite is what will determine how much you should eat.
 Aim for your daily protein intake and use fat as a "filler" to sate your appetite while keeping carbs low (20-30 g net carbs).
 Remember, if you eat less protein than required over a long period of time (not just a day or two), you may lose muscles, decrease your basal metabolic rate and therefore burn less body fat.
 That's why losing muscle mass is what you really want to avoid.